-The US Bureau of Labor Statistics2 predicts an 18% growth in professions in health and wellness, much faster than the average for all occupations, adding about 2.4 million new jobs between 2016 and 2026.
+The U.S. Bureau of Labor Statistics1 predicts an 18% growth in professions in health and wellness, much faster than the average for all occupations, adding about 2.4 million new jobs between 2016 and 2026.
 The Institute is poised to help Defiance College students realize their aspirations in these professions.
 Due to the broad array of opportunities in the fields of "health care," we named the Institute Pre-Health and Wellness Studies to capture the range of interests from medical doctors, to nurses, to medical social workers, to personal health and wellness coaches.
-The Institute is poised to help Defiance College students realize their aspirations in these professions through additional support as well as complementary academic programming such as guest speakers, documentary film screenings, and field trips.
+The Institute provides Defiance College Pre-Health and Wellness majors additional support as well as complementary academic programming such as guest speakers, documentary film screenings, and field trips.